Special routes of U.S. Route 21: Bluefield bypass route

-U.S. Route 21 Business (US 21 Bus.) originally traveled through downtown Bluefield utilizing Bluefield Avenue and Princeton Avenue, but as U.S. Route 21 no longer serves north of Wytheville, Virginia, there is not a U.S. Route 21 Business.
-Prior to the Interstate Highway system, US 21 ran from Ohio to Florida.
-Once Interstate 77 was built, there was no longer a need for US 21 and it made its terminus Wytheville, Virginia.
+U.S. Route 21 Bypass (US 21 Byp.) originally traveled through downtown Bluefield, West Virginia, utilizing Bluefield and Princeton avenues, but, as US 21 no longer serves north of Wytheville, Virginia, there is not a US 21 bypass.
+Prior to the Interstate Highway System, US 21 ran from Ohio to Florida.
+Once I-77 was built, there was no longer a need for US 21, and it made its terminus Wytheville.